TheMarlboroMan/tile_editor/README.md

 	- Also added this value to importers and exporters.
 	- Changed a bit the structure of each layer to further presentational changes (such as background colours) can be changed easily.
 	- Hacked the life away to support png alpha.
+- 7-8-2017: Changes.
+	- Added the possibility to change the size of logic objects...
+This actually has consequences in many places (loaders, exporters, logic editor...).

 ##Todo